Overview

 optimization techniques.
 Technical analysis is short-term focusing on the statistics generated by market

-analysis for ideal entry/exit points.
+our technical/behavioral analysis for optimal entry/exit points.

 Investment Strategies